 Over the past year, I have had a number of people ask me to create a recipe for Manhattan Clam Chowder.
 So, I did a sort of take on my New England Clam Chowder.
 You have no idea how difficult it was not to add heavy whipping cream.

 This Manhattan Clam Chowder is so full of flavor.
 Honestly, it is rather easy to make.
 I suggest getting your mise en place in place prior to cooking.
 Is that redundant?
 So, cut your vegetables, soak your clams and open up all of the other ingredients.
-In the Charlotte area?
-Head on over to The Carolina Meat & Fish Co. and grab a few dozen little neck clams.

 In my opinion, you can never have enough clams.
 Because of this, I use both fresh and canned.
 If you so desire, you can definitely use all fresh clams and just remove from the shell once they open.
 Littleneck clams are great because there is no need to chop them.
 You can also use chowder clams.
 Just be sure to chop them up after they open.